MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/intercompany-journal.md

 |USSI|	600120-005|	200|			|

 **Destination companies**
-As described in senario one, a balancing due to or due from is created for each destination company line The dimensions are always taken from the destination companies’ lines as follows:
+As described in scenario one, a balancing due to or due from is created for each destination company line.
+The dimensions are always taken from the destination companies’ lines as follows:

 **DEMF**